Cricut Tips for beginners

 Using a light pad

 Using a light pad can assist in seeing difficult lines when weeding.
 I find that it only helps about half of the time.
-I find it doesn’t help on white but does help to show up cut lines on darker coloured materials.
+I find it doesn’t help on white but does help to show up cut lines on darker-coloured materials.
 After testing a. couple of off brands and the Cricut Bright Pad Go, my pick is the Bright Pad Go.

 Below is an example of Black Shimmer vinyl with and without a light pad.
 This project was used on my Adhesive Vinyl Halloween Wax Candles” project.